lowRISC/opentitan/doc/ug/dv_methodology/index.md

 If we only add the cover points from our original example, these will still exercise the new output of our system and therefore result in reaching 100% functional coverage, but half of the design was not exercised.
 This is called a coverage hole and code coverage would have indicated that a part of the code was never exercised.

-While functional coverage will tell you if your design is working correctly, code coverage will highlight if your dv_plan is incomplete, or if there are any uncovered/unreachable features in the design.
+While functional coverage will tell you if your design is working correctly, code coverage will highlight if your DV plan is incomplete, or if there are any uncovered/unreachable features in the design.
-Coverage holes can be addressed accordingly through either updating the design specification and argumenting the dv_plan / written tests, or by optimizing the design to remove unreachable logic if possible.
+Coverage holes can be addressed accordingly through either updating the design specification and argumenting the DV plan / written tests, or by optimizing the design to remove unreachable logic if possible.
 There may be features that cannot be tested and cannot be removed from the design either.
 These would have to be analyzed and excluded from the coverage collection as a waiver.
 This is an exercise the DV and the designer typically perform together.